terraform-aws-modules/terraform-aws-eks/docs/faq.md

 Older configurations used labels like `kubernetes.io/lifecycle=spot` and this is no longer allowed.
 Use `node.kubernetes.io/lifecycle=spot` instead.

 Reference the `--node-labels` argument for your version of Kubenetes for the allowed prefixes.
 [Documentation for 1.16](https://v1-16.docs.kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)

-## What is the difference between `node_groups` and `worker_groups`?

-`node_groups` are [AWS-managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) (configures "Node Groups" that you can find on the EKS dashboard).
-This system is supposed to ease some of the lifecycle around upgrading nodes.
-Although they do not do this automatically and you still need to manually trigger the updates.

-`worker_groups` are [self-managed nodes](https://docs.aws.amazon.com/eks/latest/userguide/worker.html) (provisions a typical "Autoscaling group" on EC2).
-It gives you full control over nodes in the cluster like using custom AMI for the nodes.
-As AWS says, "with worker groups the customer controls the data plane & AWS controls the control plane".

-Both can be used together in the same cluster.

 ## I'm using both AWS-Managed node groups and Self-Managed worker groups and pods scheduled on a AWS Managed node groups are unable resolve DNS (even communication between pods)